Canon 1Ds Mark II vs S120

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the S120) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1Ds Mark II and the S120 have been discontinued, but can regularly be found used on eBay.
+Both the 1Ds Mark II and the S120 have been discontinued, but can regularly be found used on ebay.
 The 1Ds Mark II was replaced by the Canon 1Ds Mark III, while the S120 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1Ds Mark II and S120 can be found, respectively, in the Canon 1Ds Mark II Manual (free pdf) or the online Canon S120 Manual.

 So what conclusions can be drawn?
 Is the Canon 1Ds Mark II better than the Canon S120 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.